kamalmohan217/service-mesh-in-kubernetes-using-Istio/README.md

 Now check the labels using the command as shown below kubectl get ns --show-labels
 ```
 Finally you will see two out of two containers are ready as shown in the screenshot below.
-The second container is for sedecar proxy envoy container.
+The second container is for sidecar proxy envoy container.
 ![image](https://github.com/user-attachments/assets/da29fa9f-202f-416f-9dd9-c227aa440e26)

 You can observe that in namespace istio-system there is a service named as istio-ingressgateway as shown in the screenshot below.
 Istio ingress gateway provides the similar functionality as that of ingress-controller.
 In ingress controller you need to create ingress rule however here you need to create gateway as well as virtual service.